DIVERSITY | EQUITY | INCLUSION

 Queering The Path works to create a collective affirming, inclusive, and accessible Outdoor experience for Queer and Trans BIPOC.
 Their mission is to increase accessibility and relationship to nature through curiosity.

-QTP hosts QTBIPOC climb nights every third Thursday of the month at Mission Valley.
+QTP hosts QTBIPOC climb nights every third Thursday of the month at our Mission Valley location.

 Please reach out to Queering The Path directly to attend their next meetup, and for information on their current offerings/discounts.